 - The ‘S’ button is the new Sports Mode, where you can decide to get aggressive with your DJI Phantom 5.
 The creative mode options are unavailable in this mode, but you can reach higher speeds with it.

-- The ‘A’ button is for the Attitude Mode that functions pretty much similarly as before.
+- The ‘A’ button is for the Attitude Mode, which functions pretty much similar.
 It is used for precisely what it sounds like maintaining altitude and keeping all of the manual controls in function.

 Another vast improvement made in this model is the inclusion of a case that can carry and transport light weighing materials and goods.
 All in all, for those who were fans of the previous Phantom 3, the newly made Phantom 4 Pro is a huge upgrade and provides a complete set of new features and functions.

 How about the DJI Phantom 5 flight time?

 This drone flight time is pretty average but still more than most other drones on the market.
 On a full charge, you can use this Drone for a continuous period of 38 minutes.
 Other models usually have a flight time between 25-33 minutes.

 As far as the control range is concerned, you should already know you will get the best.
 With the new DJI OcuSync, 2.0 system in place, the Phantom 5 will offer a control range that extends up to a maximum of 8 kilometers in total.
 This is pretty huge and allows the user to control and get feedback from the Drone from very far distances without experiencing any issues.
 This makes it suitable for long-distance activities.